A

 3d Printed Earth-Fiber Basketry

-The Natural Materials Lab showcased “3D-Printed Earth-Fiber Patterns Inspired by Traditional Basketry” at the 2024 Form Next Exhibition in Frankfurt as part of Built Environment Additive Manufacturing Symposium.
+The Natural Materials Lab presented 3D-Printed Earth-Fiber Patterns Inspired by Traditional Basketry at the 2024 Formnext Exhibition in Frankfurt, as part of the Built Environment Additive Manufacturing (BE-AM) Symposium.
+This ongoing research explores the potential of earth-fiber composites to evoke rope- and yarn-like forms that reference traditional basketry techniques, reinterpreting ancient material practices through contemporary digital fabrication.